 A campaign that is in progress, the below fields can be updated

-When end_at is specified, Exotel makes best effort to ensure that calls are completed within that period but is not guaranteed.
+When end_at is specified, Exotel makes its best effort to ensure that calls are completed within that period but is not guaranteed.
 POST request with end_at will return 200 OK irrespective of whether all calls can be made or not.
 All numbers that were not called because of timer expiry will be marked as ‘canceled’

-Report captures numbers that were not dialed for a failed campaign as well
+The report captures numbers that were not dialed for a failed campaign as well

-A cut-off time, 10.30am - 9 pm is provisioned, which will imply that no call is made beyond the cut off time.
+A cut-off time, 10.30 am - 9 pm is provisioned, which will imply that no call is made beyond the cut-off time.

 Throttle limits - 200 API requests per min with 60 concurrent channels